MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-design-principles.md

 ## Carbon efficiency

 The application or software must emit the least amount of carbon possible.
 A carbon efficient cloud application is one that is optimized, and the starting point is the cost – streamlining the application infrastructure and cost will ensure that no unnecessary resources are wasted in the cloud to run the software.
-But this is not enough, as you might have cost optimized your application but still waste tons of resources that emit carbon for no reason.
+But this isn't enough, as you might have cost-optimized your application but still waste tons of resources that emit carbon for no reason.

 ## Energy efficiency